 - “Harden the target”!
 Make the company’s files and confidential data so hard to “pilfer and read” that the “bad guys” will, after a while, move on to softer targets.
 Hackers know that files yield the largest payout in the black market.
 One little Excel might be worth $100s or $1000s for that one file.
 Encrypting the files and important corporate data will render the files and data worthless if a thief gains access to the system.
 The spoils are useless to them for profit.

 I have been in this industry for over thirty years, being involved with the evolution of Microsoft’s software and services, programming and architecting Cloud infrastructures and Data Centers across the US.
-As CTO of Active Cypher Inc., I have been engaged with Microsoft’s evolution and transformation over these many years.
-We’ve created Active Cypher File Fortress (ACFF) to be deeply integrated into Microsoft’s Active Directory and the Microsoft’s Azure cloud.
-The solution is ACFF and it encrypts files using security permissions controlled by Active Directory which adheres to the company’s policies and permissions.
+As CTO of Active Cypher, I have been engaged with Microsoft’s evolution and transformation over these many years.
+We’ve created Active Cypher Cloud Fortress (ACCF) to be deeply integrated into Microsoft’s Active Directory and Microsoft’s Azure cloud.
+The solution is ACCF and it encrypts files using security permissions controlled by Active Directory which adheres to the company’s policies and permissions.
 It is a downloadable solution.

-In the next edition of my principles, laws and solution description, I will direct my discussions, not to the layman or generalist, but to the more seasoned IT professional.
-I am passionate about getting honest, no “baloney” info out to the person who is overwhelmed with buzz words, marketing hype and spin.
-You can go to Active Cypher.com to learn more about Active Cypher File Fortress.
+In the next edition of my principles, laws, and solution description, I will direct my discussions, not to the layman or generalist, but to the more seasoned IT professional.
+I am passionate about getting honest, no “baloney” info out to the person who is overwhelmed with buzz words, marketing hype, and spin.
+You can go to www.activecypher.com to learn more about Active Cypher Cloud Fortress.
 Until the next edition.